aellerton/gilt-python/README.md

   Naming is kept as consistent as possible with exactly what the API provides.
   This includes methods, classes and fields.

+* Timezone Neutral

+  Everything is in UTC.
+It is recommended that you work with UTC except for display formatting.

 * more...